David Cutler, Director

 Rowena Teall, Programmes Officer

 Rowena joined the Baring Foundation as Programmes Officer in 2017.
-She works across the Foundation’s International Development and Strengthening the Voluntary Sector programmes.
-Before this she worked in the International Human Rights team at the Oak Foundation as a Fellow.
-She has also worked or volunteered with the Humanitarian Aid Relief Trust, Global Youth Connect and CalAid.
+She works across the Foundation’s International Development and Strengthening Civil Society programmes.
+Before this she worked in the International Human Rights team at the Oak Foundation.
+She has also worked with the Humanitarian Aid Relief Trust and Global Youth Connect.
 She holds an MSc from Durham University relating to human rights and development.